ngalaiko/tree-sitter-go-template/README.md

 I've stopped using helm (which I mostly written this package for) on a daily basis, so I don't really keep up with the development of tree sitter, and nvim-tree-sitter.
 So this project won't receive any attention from me in the near future.

-If you are interested in mainaining the project, feel free to fork the repo, and if the fork is maintained I will gladly delegate you this repository or link it.
+If you are interested in maintaining the project, feel free to fork the repo, and if the fork is maintained I will gladly delegate you this repository or link it.

 # tree-sitter-go-template